Thursday, December 25, 2008

 surround me.

-Teach me to treat all that comes to me throughout
+Teach me to treat all that comes to me throughoutthe day with peace of soul, and with firm conviction

 that Your will governs all.
 In all my deeds and